The Slammin' Salmon: Plot summary

 In Miami, Florida, retired heavyweight boxing champion Cleon Salmon owns the restaurant The Slammin' Salmon.
 His staff consists of manager Rich, eccentric waiter Nuts, callous Guy, pre-med Tara, ballet student Mia, aspiring actor Connor, angry chef Dave and his busboy twin brother Donnie.
 Cleon informs Rich that the restaurant needs to make $20,000 by the end of the night so that he can pay off a wager he made with the yakuza.
 If they can't make enough money, the yakuza will take the restaurant.

-Rich initially offers the top selling waiter two tickets to an upcoming Norah Jones concert.
-After a slow start Rich realizes he needs to offer a better prize.
+Rich initially offers the top-selling waiter two tickets to an upcoming Norah Jones concert.
+After a slow start, Rich realizes he needs to offer a better prize.
 He perfectly impersonates Cleon's voice and books a vacation at a resort hotel in Key Largo.
-Now motivated, the staff step up their efforts to sell.
-Connor is approached by movie star Marlon Specter who asks him to hide an engagement ring for his girlfriend in her dessert.
+Now motivated, the staff steps up their sales efforts.
+Connor is approached by movie star Marlon Specter, who asks him to hide an engagement ring for his girlfriend in her dessert.
 Rich eats the dessert and swallows the engagement ring after Connor is distracted by Mia.
-Connor tells Marlon what happened and Marlon threatens to beat both Rich and Connor if they don't get it back.
-Meanwhile, Nuts begins acting strange while serving and Mia suffers a first-degree burn after Guy trips over Donnie and spills a piping hot soup in her face.
-Tara looks at Mia's burn and tells her she should go home but Mia refuses and Rich encourages her to keep selling.
+Connor tells Marlon what happened, and Marlon threatens to beat both Rich and Connor if they don't get it back.
+Meanwhile, Nuts begins acting strange while serving, and Mia suffers a first-degree burn after Guy trips over Donnie and spills a piping hot soup in her face.
+Tara looks at Mia's burn and tells her she should go home, but Mia refuses, and Rich encourages her to keep selling.

 Cleon tracks down Rich and asks for the total so far.
-Rich informs them they are at $12,000 and an angry Cleon demands that the entire wait staff gather in his office immediately.
-Cleon starts off by humiliating Rich in front of the staff before yelling at everyone for their poor results so far.
-Nuts begins acting weirder by spit polishing Cleon's boxing trophy.
-To further motivate them, Cleon changes the prize for top seller to $10,000 in cash to be awarded at the end of the night.
+Rich informs them they are at $12,000, and an angry Cleon demands that the entire wait staff gather in his office immediately.
+Cleon starts by humiliating Rich in front of the staff, then yells at everyone for their poor results so far.
+Nuts begins acting weirder by spitting on Cleon's boxing trophy.
+To further motivate them, Cleon changes the prize for the top seller to $10,000 in cash, awarded at the end of the night.
 He also warns them that the bottom seller will earn themselves a beating from Cleon.
-After the staff leave, Rich tries to explain to Cleon that he's making it worse by offering the money, but Cleon tells him to make the needed money or face a beating himself.
+After the staff leaves, Rich tries to explain to Cleon that he's making it worse by offering the money, but Cleon tells him to make the needed money or face a beating himself.